gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 }
 ```

-💡 Note: Previous versions of this plugin exposed the `images` field on products.
-Although it made the plugin easier to interact with, it made it impossible to add videos to your products.
-The new version of the plugin exposes the `media` field directly, allowing you to query for all of the images, videos and 3D renderings that Shopify supports.

-<div id="use-downloaded-images"></div>

 ### Use downloaded images

 If you wish to download your images during the build, you can specify `downloadImages: true` as a plugin option: